lexman/tuttle/doc/tutorial_errors.md

 After all this work, the project does basically what you want.
 But we all have to agree this graph is really ugly...
 It would be a lot nicer in green !

-After reading the `cnuplot` doc, it seem we only have to add a line in the end :
+After reading the `gnuplot` doc, it seem we only have to add a line in the end :

     file://characters_count.png <- file://characters_count.dat
         gnuplot <<$script$